- Life & Culture

 Often, Japanese people will agree with you during class.
 This is to avoid any confrontation.
 However, it wouldn’t hurt to ask the teacher during recess or lunchtime if there are any concerns or comments about the lesson.
 Despite how this might frustrate many of you, with time or with change of setting, the teacher might give you their honest thoughts.
 Due to the language barrier, the teacher might not have any concerns.
 However, it wouldn’t hurt to approach teachers in each class, as this would make the teacher more comfortable with you, and, in the future, they may be able to share some honest opinions.

 How do you read their mind to understand if they mean “no”?
-As you may all know, communication is more than just exchanging words.
+As you may all know, communication is more than just exchanging words – you need to become an expert in non-verbal communication too!
 What one can do to improve their relationship with Japanese people is to try to understand them not only through words but also through their voice tone and body language.

 Why won’t Japanese people speak to me directly?